Forest Green Rovers build 'world's first wooden stadium'

 "It began helping [the club] out with a bit of money in terms of cash flow and then quickly realizing 'actually they need a lot more than that.'
 It was a question then of getting fully immersed and rescuing it and rebuilding it, or walking away and seeing it fail.
 So we took the action to dive in."

-These, Forest Green don't see themselves languishing in the lower leagues for much longer.
+These days, Forest Green don't see themselves languishing in the lower leagues for much longer.

 "We just think we have all the ingredients in our new location and stadium, in terms of the geography and populations," said Vince.
 "We think we can sustain a Championship club [the second tier of English football] with our location, so that's our ambition."